acm-cui/website-cui2022/attendees/venue.md

 ----

-## Dinner Venue: Sloan’s on Wednesday July 27th
+## Dinner Venue: Sloans on Wednesday July 27th

 A Glasgow landmark, Sloans is situated in Glasgow's City Centre and is a short walk from the conference venue.
 Set over 3 floors, we will be based on one floor for a 3 course meal with drinks followed by a traditional Scottish ceilidh.
 Find out more [about Sloans on their website](https://www.sloansglasgow.com/ "Sloans Glasgow website").